alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/blood-grouping-tissue-types-therapeutic-substances.markdown

 ##How to claim relief

 s1.
-If you’re a private establishment, you must apply to the DoH for approval.
-DoH will issue you an approval letter - you must attach a copy of this to your import declaration and make sure it’s available for inspection at customs.
+If you’re a private establishment, you must apply for approval from NIRU before the goods are imported.
+NIRU will send you an approval letter.
 s2.
-If you need one, attach the DoH letter to your [import declaration](/guide/import-goods-outside-eu/overview.html).
-s2.
-Use the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html) [when you make your import declaration](/guide/import-goods-outside-eu/overview.html).
+Attach the approval letter to your [import declaration](/guide/import-goods-outside-eu/overview.html) and enter the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html)

+$C
+**National Import Reliefs Unit**
+Email: <niru@hmrc.gov.uk>
+Telephone: 02866 344 557
+Fax: 0286 344 571
+Find out about call charges
+$C